The 20 Best Apraxia Doctors in Japan

 Ashikaga, JP

-Michitaka Funayama practices in Ashikaga, Japan.
+Michitaka Funayama practices practicing medicine in Ashikaga, Japan.
 Funayama is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Their top areas of expertise are Memory Loss, Pica, Apraxia, and Anti-NMDA Receptor Encephalitis.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Memory Loss, Pica, Apraxia, and Anti-NMDA Receptor Encephalitis.

 Advanced in Apraxia